On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

 Before we present our analysis, it is important to demonstrate that it is non-trivial to compute stable fractional matchings which are not integral.
-We now list some structural observations regarding the space of stable fractional matchings. \begin{observation} The convex combination of stable fractional matching need not always be stable. \end{observation}
+We now make some structural observations regarding the space of stable fractional matchings.